 This is independent filmmaking folks, where money is limited, budgets are anywhere from zero- to low-budget, so whenever I'm screening an indie feature, I'm more forgiving, you could say.
 I don't expect that every single aspect of production will be top notch.
-It's never really a surprise if some aspects aren't as strong as others.
 I understand that when you're working with a very limited budget, some things will likely suffer; you'll have to make adjustments and compromises.

 Not that all indie films are made equal.
 First of all, you'd have to define what exactly an indie film is, and that's a conversation the film community (both indie and mainstream) have been having for years now.
 But I guess you could say that I'm much tougher on studio pictures that cost millions of dollars, usually with top notch talent both in front of and behind the camera, and resources seemingly in near-abundance, than I am when it comes to *smaller* films - especially those in that sub-$500,000 category; and even more-so with those that are made with 5-figure budgets or less.